 The new smart card driving licence can always be carried with you.
 It can no longer be mutilated or worn out due to usage and is more durable.
 It can be used anywhere, anytime under any condition owing to this extreme durability.

 The smart card driving licence does not change much in terms of usage over the traditional driving licence.
 Thus, the eligibility criteria for owning a smart card driving license remains the same as that for a traditional licence.
 Read on to learn the eligibility criteria in place for obtaining a driving licence in any form.

 Like all licences, applying for a smart card driving license also requires submission of certain documents.
 Even for a smart card driving licence online application, certain crucial documents need to be submitted to the concerned authorities by the applicant.
-Read on to learn more about these.

 Proof of Address